ring-lang/ring/marketing/pwct/README.md

 ## Improving the Implementation

-In the second generation of PWCT, we worked on solving all of the issues reported on the design of the first generation, Also we implemented most feature requests that are useful.
+In the second generation of PWCT, we worked on solving all of the reported problems in the design and implementation of the first generation.
+Also we implemented most feature requests that are useful and improve the flexibility of the product.

 ### Web and Mobile versions